Ajamal/BornToWinBot/README.md

 Modifications so far:

-1) 10 Zealots are built and then sent together to attack (first wave)
+1) 10 Zealots are built and then sent together to attack (first wave) (in CombatCommander.cpp)

-2) Added custom build order: At frame 7500 (approximately after first wave) custom build starts to get executed - allot of     zealots and dragoons get built.
+2) Added custom build order: At frame 7500 (approximately after first wave) custom build starts to get executed - allot of     zealots and dragoons get built. (in ProductionManager.cpp)